Bowlercc/The-Protocol/README.md

 ### The Subtext Matters

-Every trigger includes a "subtext" — the hidden meaning.
+Every trigger includes a "subtext", the hidden meaning.
 This helps users understand *why* the comment stings, not just *that* it does.

 ### Multiple Valid Responses